Published online Mar 7, 2019. doi: 10.3748/wjg.v25.i9.1142

-To investigate the effectiveness of conventional therapy for MS-IBD.
+This systematic review aims to investigate data on the efficacy of conventional therapy for MS-IBD.

-A systematic review with no time limit was conducted in July 2017 through the Cochrane Collaboration, MEDLINE, and LILACS databases.
-The inclusion criteria encompassed meta-analyses, systematic reviews, randomized clinical trials, observational and case-control studies concerning conventional therapy in adult patients with MS-IBD, including Crohn’s disease (CD) and ulcerative colitis (UC).
+A systematic review was conducted through the Cochrane Collaboration, MEDLINE, and LILACS databases searching for studies concerning conventional therapy in adult patients with MS-IBD, including Crohn’s disease (CD) and ulcerative colitis (UC).
 Corticosteroids (prednisone, hydrocortisone, budesonide, prednisolone, dexamethasone), 5-aminosalicylic acid (5-ASA) derivatives (mesalazine and sulfasalazine) and immunosuppressants [azathioprine (AZA), methotrexate (MTX), mycophenolate, cyclosporine, tacrolimus, 6-mercaptopurine (6-MP)] were considered conventional therapy.
-The exclusion criteria were sample size below 50; narrative reviews; specific subpopulations (e.g., pregnant women, comorbidities); studies on postoperative IBD; and languages other than English, Spanish, French or Portuguese.
-The primary outcome measures were clinical remission (induction or maintenance), clinical response and mucosal healing.
-As secondary outcomes, fecal calprotectin, hospitalization, death, and surgeries were analyzed.
-The quality of the evidence was assessed using the Grading of Recommendations Assessment, Development and Evaluation criteria.
+Primary outcome measures were clinical remission (induction or maintenance), clinical response and mucosal healing.

-The search strategy identified 1995 citations, of which 27 were considered eligible (7 meta-analyses, 20 individual studies).
-For induction of clinical remission, four meta-analyses were selected (AZA and 6-MP showed no advantage over placebo, MTX or 5-ASA in CD; MTX showed no statistically significant difference versus placebo, 6-MP, or 5-ASA in UC; tacrolimus was superior to placebo for UC in two meta-analyses).
-Only one meta-analysis evaluated clinical remission maintenance, showing no statistically significant difference between MTX and placebo, 5-ASA, or 6-MP in UC.
+For induction of clinical remission, AZA and 6-MP showed no advantage over placebo, MTX or 5-ASA in CD; MTX showed no statistically significant difference versus placebo, 6-MP, or 5-ASA in UC; tacrolimus was superior to placebo for UC in two meta-analyses.
+One meta-analysis evaluated clinical remission maintenance, showing no statistically significant difference between MTX and placebo, 5-ASA, or 6-MP in UC.
 AZA and 6-MP had no advantage over placebo in induction of clinical response in CD.
-Three meta-analyses showed the superiority of tacrolimus vs placebo for induction of clinical response in UC.
+Three meta-analyses showed the superiority of tacrolimus versus placebo for induction of clinical response in UC.
 The clinical response rates for cyclosporine were 41.7% in randomized controlled trials (RCTs) and 55.4% in non-RCTs for UC.
 For induction of mucosal healing, one meta-analysis showed a favorable rate with tacrolimus versus placebo for UC.
 For secondary outcomes, no meta-analyses specifically evaluated fecal calprotectin, hospitalization or death.
 Two meta-analyses were retrieved evaluating colectomy rates for tacrolimus and cyclosporine in UC.
 Most of the twenty individual studies retrieved contained a low or very low quality of evidence.

 High-quality evidence assessing conventional therapy in MS-IBD treatment is scarce, especially for remission maintenance, mucosal healing and fecal calprotectin.